Skip to content

 Always make sure that your potential reward is larger than the risk you are taking on and if your stop loss ends up being too far away, then consider placing your stop above a previous swing high that was formed on the way down, before the support line was broken.

-The rising wedge pattern is a bearish pattern, whether it forms after an established uptrend or during a downtrend, so the next time you spot this pattern on your favorite market exercise caution if you are holding a long position or prepare for an opportunity to get short.
+The rising wedge pattern is a bearish pattern, whether it forms after an established uptrend or during a downtrend, so the next time you spot this pattern on your favourite market exercise caution if you are holding a long position or prepare for an opportunity to get short.

 PEOPLE WHO READ THIS ALSO VIEWED: